astronomer/astronomer/tests/README.md

 (Pdb)
 ```

+This is a standard `pdb` prompt.
 From here, we can see where we are in the code:

 ```
 (Pdb) ll